python-jsonschema/sphinx-json-schema-spec/docs/index.rst

     .. code-block:: rst

-        Reference resolution in JSON Schema is done using the :kw:`$ref` keyword.
+        Reference resolution in JSON Schema is done using the :jsonschema:keyword:`$ref` keyword.

 will produce:

-    Reference resolution in JSON Schema is done using the :kw:`$ref` keyword.
+    Reference resolution in JSON Schema is done using the :jsonschema:keyword:`$ref` keyword.

 In addition, the extension automatically populates the Sphinx glossary with terms from the `JSON Schema Glossary <https://json-schema.org/learn/glossary.html>`_, such that: